 If you’re yet to tick The Otley Run off your Leeds bucket list, now’s the time to do it – we have all the info you need to make it a pub crawl you’ll never forget.

 You can’t come to Leeds for an extended period of time and not do The Otley Run.
-The famous pub crawl stretches all the way from Woodies in Far Headingley to The Dry Dock at the edge of the city centre – there are sixteen bars in total and you’re supposed to have a drink in every one.
-Just add the amazing fancy dress costumes and the friends you’ll make along the way, for a memorable day out you can only do here in Leeds.
+The famous pub crawl stretches all the way from Woodies in Far Headingley to The Dry Dock at the edge of the city centre – there are sixteen stops in total and you’re supposed to have a drink in every single one.
+Just add amazing fancy dress and the friends you’ll make along the way, for a memorable day out you can only do here in Leeds.

 Woodies Craft Ale House

 Woodies is the only place to kick off The Otley Run.
 A proper Yorkshire pub in Far Headingley, it buzzes with anticipation as folk gather to start the pub crawl into Leeds city centre.
 It serves a huge range of craft beer, real ale and spirits so you can get the ball rolling straight away.
 If the sun’s out, head out back to the beer garden, where you can compare who’s got the best or most ridiculous outfits.

 Woodies Craft Ale House, 107 Otley Road, Headingley, Leeds, West Yorkshire, LS16 5JG.